stevencombs/retrocombs.github.io/_posts/plus4/2022-01-28-plus4-encyclopedia.md

 With the last regular Commodore Plus/4 User's Guide chapters complete, we now focus on the last half of the manual.
 You read that correctly.
 Chapters 1 through 8 take the first 100 pages, and the Plus/4 Encyclopedia occupies another 183 pages of the user's manual.

 > **MEMBERSHIP:** I now offer retroCombs memberships from $1 (PET level membership) to $20 (MEGA65 level membership) that include levels in between for all budgets (VIC-20, C64, Plus/4, and C128).
 If you'd like to support my content and get access to my Discord server along with other cool freebies, check out each level at <https://www.buymeacoffee.com/retroCombs>.

+Before the blog post, I must add a HUGE thanks to [Robin](https://twitter.com/8BitShowAndTell) over at [8-Bit Show and Tell](https://www.youtube.com/8BitShowAndTell).
+He was extremely gracious to collaborate with me.
+He's a rock star in the retro computing YouTube community and for someone like him to share screen time with me reinforces what a great guy he is.
+If you are coming over from his channel.
+WELCOME!
+I know my content won't live up to Robin's but I hope you will introduce yourself on the YouTube channel or in the comments below and let me know if you find something you like.

 **Table of Contents**